AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 # Integrating with Adobe Campaign Classic {#integrating-campaign-classic}

 By integrating AEM as a Cloud Service with Adobe Campaign you can manage email delivery, content, and forms directly in AEM as a Cloud Service.
-Configuration steps in both Adobe Campaign Classic and AEM as a Cloud Service are needed to enable the bidirectional communication between solutions.
+Configuration steps in both Adobe Campaign Classic and AEM as a Cloud Service are needed to enable bidirectional communication between solutions.

 This integration allows AEM as a Cloud Service and Adobe Campaign Classic to be used independently.
-Marketers can create campaigns and use targeting in Adobe Campaign, while content creators can in parallel work on the design in AEM as a Cloud Service.
+Marketers can create campaigns and use targeting in Adobe Campaign, while content creators in parallel can work on content design in AEM as a Cloud Service.
 The integration allows the content and design of the campaign in AEM to be targeted and delivered by Campaign.

 ## Integration Steps {#integration-steps}